seanpharris/Java_Scheduling_Application/README.md

 ### Java, JavaFX, SQL

 Getting started:
-  - On logon, you will be prompted with appointments within 15 minutes and then will proceed to the dashboard.
+  - After login, you will be prompted with appointments within 15 minutes and then will proceed to the dashboard.
   - At the dashboard there will be multiple buttons to navigate the application.
     * To add/edit a customers information, go to the customers page.
     * To add/edit a appointments information, go to the appointments page.